zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/configuring-the-patching-tool.md

 ### Proxy Settings

 Service Pack detection is available behind a proxy server.
-To configure your proxy, use on of the following setting groups and replace all of the values, including `[PROXY_IP_ADDRESS]`:
+To configure your proxy, use one of the following setting groups and replace all of the values, including `[PROXY_IP_ADDRESS]`:

 ```properties
 ### Proxy settings